MarcusRoeckrath/fbtr64toolbox/README.md

 writesoapfile [<fullpath>/<file>]
-                : Writes sample SOAP configuration file to specified file or to sample file /root/fbtr64toolbox.samplesoap.
+                : Writes sample SOAP configuration file to specified file or to sample file /root/fbtr64toolbox.samplesoap. calcsecret      : Calculates hashed secret and stores it to the configuration file.

 Optional parameters:
 Parameter                            Used by commands